opengeospatial/OGC-Web-API-Guidelines/README.md

 [Follow the discussion on GitHub Issue 20 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/20)

 Any OGC Web API developed according to the developed guidelines can be tested at design phase already by validating compliance with the developed design principles.
-Possible results when assessing a principle could be (i) "the designed API is conformant with  principle #x", or (ii) "the desinged API is **not** conformant with principle #x.
+Possible results when assessing a principle could be (i) "the designed API is conformant with  principle #x", or (ii) "the designed API is **not** conformant with principle #x.
 Reason: **...**"

 Testbed 14 is developing a compliance test for WFS 3.0.
 This compliance test starts with the OpenAPI (OAS) document for a WFS 3.0 service.
 It then traverses the OAD document looking for testable paths.
 This process requires that the service and OAS document comply with the conventions developed through the WFS 3.0 effort.
 These conventions will become refined and formalized over time.
 An API which does not comply with these conventions will not be testable.